-Additional costs related to the City's obligation to provide utility locates are also provided for in this multi-year budget, and are presented in a legislative business case.
-In order to maintain compliance with the Ontario Underground Infrastructure Notification System Act, as amended by Bill 93, an internalized locate service delivery model has been developed and will move into implementation following Council's approval of this business case.
+Additional costs related to the City's obligation to provide utility locates are also provided for in this multi-year budget, and a legislative business case for these costs were approved by Council.
+In order to maintain compliance with the Ontario Underground Infrastructure Notification System Act, as amended by Bill 93, an internalized locate service delivery model has been developed and will move into implementation in 2024.

-A legislative business case has also been prepared for the changes made to the collection of Development Charges as a result of the More Homes Built Faster Act, 2022 (Bill 23).
-These changes will increase the number of exemptions legislatively required to be granted, and is expected to result in lost Development Charges revenues, as such, the funding will need to be supported from rates, following Council's approval.
+Another legislative business case was approved by Council for the changes made to the collection of Development Charges as a result of the More Homes Built Faster Act, 2022 (Bill 23).
+These changes will increase the number of exemptions legislatively required to be granted, and is expected to result in lost Development Charges revenues, as such, the funding will need to be supported from rates.